Saransh-Basu-01/LinearRegression_from_scratch/README.md

-# 📈 Linear Regression From Scratch
+# 📈 Linear Regression From Scratch (Simple, Multiple, and Polynomial)

-This repository contains the implementation of **Simple Linear Regression** and **Multiple Linear Regression** algorithms built entirely from scratch using **Python** and its fundamental libraries (**NumPy** and **Pandas**), without relying on high-level machine learning libraries like `scikit-learn`.
+This repository contains the implementation of **Simple Linear Regression**, **Multiple Linear Regression**, and **Polynomial Regression** algorithms built entirely from scratch using **Python** and its fundamental libraries (**NumPy** and **Pandas**), without relying on high-level machine learning libraries like `scikit-learn`.

-The goal of this project is to provide a deep understanding of the mathematical and algorithmic principles behind Linear Regression.
+The goal of this project is to provide a deep understanding of the mathematical and algorithmic principles behind Linear Regression and its powerful variants.

 ---